maxh/maxheinritz.com/_posts/2026-01-31-compatibility-of-values.md

 tags: [culture, future]
 ---

-_Co-authored by Claude._

 Attraction and circumstance bring people together, but _compatibility of values_ is what determines whether a relationship will last.
 This holds for friends, lovers, coworkers, and to some extent families.
 So what are values?
 What makes them good, and what makes them compatible?

 ## Definition

-Values are our differentiating, deep-rooted preferences about how to live.
+Values are our differentiating, deep-rooted preferences.

 Everybody seeks water when they're thirsty, so a preference for hydration isn't particularly differentiating.
 But silence vs stimulation, novelty vs routine, optimization vs ease, rootedness vs mobility... these reveal something, because they lead to different decisions and ultimately different lives.
 The sharpest way to express a value is often as a tradeoff: "I care more about acknowledging what is true than about keeping other people at ease."